WANGSSSSSSS/WANGSSSSSSS.github.io/English.md

 ### What is the most interesting course for undergraduates

-machine vision and artificial intelligence, which lead me to the 3 dimension computer vision, including how to get the transformation from one image to the other image, how to compute the relative pose for each image in a image set, or named muti view stereotype, and ackonwledge the industy application, like slam, simuen localization and mapping
+machine vision and artificial intelligence, which lead me to the 3 dimension computer vision, including how to get the transformation from one image to the other image, how to compute the relative pose for each image in a image set, or named muti view stereotype, and acknowledge the industy application, like slam, simuen localization and mapping

 ### Why do you want to go to graduate school